The complete guide to annual compensation reviews using Google Sheets

 Here are three key analytics to consider when reviewing compensation:

-• Comparison to peers (internal) – perhaps the riskiest part of comp reviews is if an employee finds out they make significantly less than a peer.
+• Comparison to peers (internal): Perhaps the riskiest part of comp reviews is if an employee finds out they make significantly less than a peer.
 You should review compensation for outliers to avoid just this type of situation.

-• Comparison to market (external) – what do employees at peer companies in similar roles make?
+• Comparison to market (external): What do employees at peer companies in similar roles make?
 Paying in line with the market is key to attracting and retaining talent.

-• Cost of living, performance, and other factors – salary is just one part of the “total compensation” package.
-You have to consider other factors that influence compensation levels, such as an individual’s performance and the geographic impact on cost of living.
+• Cost of living, performance, and other factors: Salary is just one part of the “total compensation” package.
+You have to consider other factors that influence compensation levels, such as an individual’s performance, and the geographic impact on cost of living.

 With the help of a free and simple analysis tool like Google Sheets, you can incorporate all of these factors in your comp review.
 Let’s learn how to perform an effective comp review.